SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 cds mock API_BUSINESS_PARTNER
 ```

 > What's happening here?
 Well, as we're beginning to learn, commands that look simple are just syntactic sugar for more explicit and specific invocations.
-This is shorthand for --`cds serve --mocked API_BUSINESS_PARTNER`.
+This is shorthand for `cds serve --mocked API_BUSINESS_PARTNER`.

 Two things happen that are of interest to us here.